Wardmisp/IBM-Coursera-Data-Science-Capstone/README.md

 # ADD & presentation

 The mandatory ADD can be found here as well as my presentation support.
-My youtube presentation is here : [presentation](www.youtube.com)
+My youtube presentation is here : [presentation](youtube.com)

 # Result

-I achieve a 94% accuracy with the CNN and RGB images and a surprizing 98% with the Random Forest and it HSV(hue, saturation, value) histogram representation.
+I achieve a 94% accuracy with the CNN and RGB images and a surprizing 98% with the Random Forest and its HSV(hue, saturation, value) histogram representation.